mkristian/dm-hibernate-adapter/README.markdown

 - add metrics tool (test coverage etc)
 - add more supported types
 - refactor classes structure
-- make adapter 'automagic' (ie. remove #hibernate!)
+- improve adapter 'automagic' (ie. remove #hibernate! or all the helper methods)
-- add support for auto_migrate! (https://www.hibernate.org/hib_docs/v3/api/org/hibernate/tool/hbm2ddl/SchemaUpdate.html)
+- add support for auto_migrate! (https://www.hibernate.org/hib_docs/v3/api/org/hibernate/tool/hbm2ddl/SchemaUpdate.html) on the adapter and better support on the model
-- add ability to configure adapter (other dbs, hibernate specific configuration)
+- add more ability to configure adapter (other dbs, hibernate specific configuration)
 - add docs
 - add examples
-- make a gem
+- make a gem (wait until there are maven gems of jar artifacts available)
 - obey the properties field and required constraints as well the storagename for the tablename
-- make the logger a "ruby logger" with the same API as a standard ruby logger and log only if the logger level allows it (do not rely on underlying logger, i.e. avoid unnessecary string operations)
+- make sure logger logs with a block to avoid unnessecary string operations, i.e @@logger.debug { "some " + exception + " something" }
 - remove all dirty hacks from jibernate (ie.  Resource#send can't be used )